alexboisseau/foundry-raffle/README.md

      - consumers (automatic in our case thanks to a script run during the deployment)
      - the balance
 4. Use [Wagmi](https://wagmi.sh/) library for the development of the web application
+   - Set up the configuration with `chains`, `providers` and `connectors`
+   - Use different hooks to read / write from an abi contract
+   - Interact with the user wallet